RocketKitties/MusicKitty/README.md

 ## License

-Distributed under the <a href="https://indiesource.org/">IndieSource License</a> which allows unrestricted use of the software except by very large corporations.
-See [LICENSE.md](LICENSE.md) for more information.
+Distributed under the <a href="https://en.wikipedia.org/wiki/MIT_License">MIT License</a> which allows unrestricted use of the software.
+See [LICENSE](LICENSE) for more information.

 ## Contact